-Description of the most significant assessed risks of material misstatement, including assessed risks of material misstatement due to fraud Revenues from the Sale of Services Summary of the auditor's response to the risks Refer to Notes 3 m) and 20) of the accompanying separate financial statements The Company provides access to the transmission network and transmission services for natural gas transmission via the Slovak Republic on the basis of ship-or-pay contracts.
+Revenues from the Sale of Services

+Refer to Notes 3 m) and 20) of the accompanying separate financial statements

+The Company provides access to the transmission network and transmission services for natural gas transmission via the Slovak Republic on the basis of ship-or-pay contracts.
 Fees are paid by customers (shippers) directly to the Company's accounts.
 Tariffs for transmission services are fully regulated and governed by a price decision issued by the Regulatory Office for Network Industries.
 Revenues from providing access to the transmission network are the most important source of the Company's income.
 Under the regulated business and pricing terms and conditions, shippers also provide the Company with a portion of tariffs as gas in kind, or in the form of financial compensation used to cover gas consumption during the operation of the transmission network.

-As at 31 July 2023, a portion of such revenues for the last month of the financial year is made in the following month.
-Our audit procedures included, inter alia: An assessment of the compliance of revenue recognition with IFRS 15; Testing of the design and implementation of internal controls as regards revenues from the provision of access to the transmission network and revenues from provided gas in kind, or as financial compensation; Assessment of the appropriateness and reliability of the procedure and method to determine the estimate by Company management; Reconciliation of revenue movements with major customers; and Detailed testing of recognised revenues on a sample.
+Our audit procedures included, inter alia:

+- An assessment of the compliance of revenue recognition with IFRS 15; - Testing of the design, implementation and operating effectiveness of controls as regards revenues from the provision of access to the transmission system and revenues from provided gas in kind, or as financial compensation; - Assessment of the appropriateness and reliability of the procedure and method to determine the estimate by Company management; - Reconciliation of revenue movements with major customers: and - Detailed testing of recognised revenues on a sample.